 With this country we were really faced with a whole new challenge.
-Find graffiti and street art in Oman? … Hmmm … is there anything like that?
-First of all, we can say that so much can be found in architectural art and in a beautiful natural landscape.
-But with murals it looks more difficult.
+Finding Graffiti and Streetart in Oman? … Hmmm … is there anything like that?
+Of course you can find heaps of architectural creativity, canvas art and beautiful natural landscapes.
+But with murals and wall paintings it looked more difficult.
 The whole sultanate consists almost entirely of desert and in the cities everything is kept very “uniform” and regulated.
 Nevertheless, Oman is one of the more open and liberal countries on the Arabian Peninsula, worth a visit.
-And we still found some graffiti stuff, but then you have to look very carefully.
+And we still found some graffiti stuff in the end, but then you have to search a lot and look closely.

-By chance, we found the painted bridge piers and rediscovered them on two other “Wadis”, which is included in the list.
+By chance, we found the painted bridge piers at Wadi Shab and rediscovered some more on two other “Wadis”.
 For more pics from the Sinkholes and the Wadis, check out the links or the Infothek at the end.
-Full-scale benches in nowhere are not the eye-catcher now, but given the location completely off the beaten track in the desert, we then have run as a street art.
-Does not look very nice now, but Tagging is as well kind of streetart.
+Full-scale benches in nowhere are not the eye-catcher, but given the location completely off the beaten track in the desert, we thought counting it to the collection.
+Does not look very nice though, but Tagging is as well kind of streetart.
 We added as well some pics from galleries and nice Arabic artwork.

-The “Wadis” are a cool thing, half-dried river courses or sinkholes, which fill up during the rainy days in a short time with a lot of water, but then just as quickly shrink back to a trickle size together.
-On the non-rain days, so almost all year round, you can swim in there super.
+The “Wadis” are a cool natural phenomenon, half-dried river courses or sinkholes, which fill up during the rainy days in a short time with a lot of water, but then just as quickly shrink back to a trickle size together.
+On the non-rain days, which are almost all year round, you can still chill and swim there.
+It´s fantastic!
 Due to the high canyon walls, the rivers are only exposed to the midday heat and the water does not evaporate, even though the river is in the middle of the desert.
-With a rental car you can leave countless wadis and similar oases, via the Internet you can also anywhere and easily book accommodations nearby.
+With a rental car you can visit countless wadis in the region and similar oases places.
+Via the quite well working Internet connections anywhere you can also book accommodations nearby easily.